Lydia Tomkiw: Poetry and music

-At the time, the young upstart poetry scene was socially and creatively connected to Chicago's wildly individualistic punk rock scene.
-A strong, midwestern practicality fortified the prevailing DIY ethos: art fueled and formed less by questions of fashion and style than the imperatives of craft and expression.
+At the time, the poetry scene was socially and creatively connected to Chicago's wildly individualistic punk rock scene.
+A strong, midwestern practicality fortified the DIY ethos: art fueled and formed less by questions of fashion and style and more by craft and expression.

 Punk and poetry also shared many of the same venues, bars, and clubs.
 Bars like O'Banion's, Tut's, and Lucky Number all hosted readings in between punk shows by locals like DA, Tutu and the Pirates, and Naked Raygun, and touring acts like the Dead Kennedys, TSOL, and Hüsker Dü.

-Within a year, Tomkiw was firmly planted in both the punk and poetry scenes.
-And the experience of finding both like-minded creators, and perhaps even more importantly, a potential audience, was electrifying.
-Tomkiw settled into the classic boho-punk circuit, living at home, going to school, working a series of unstimulating, low-wage jobs.
-She lived for nightlife, wrote like a demon, haunted bookstores and record stores, and spent her thin earnings on poetry and punk rock.
+Within a year, Tomkiw became active in both the punk and poetry scenes, where she connected with fellow creators and found an audience.
+She lived at home, attended school, and worked various low-wage jobs.
+During this time, she participated in the local nightlife, wrote prolifically, frequented bookstores and record stores, and spent her earnings on poetry and punk music.

 In April 1980, Tomkiw and Sharon Mesmer, by now best friends and poetic accomplices, staged their first reading at the Paul Waggoner Gallery in Chicago.
 Later that summer, Tomkiw went to see a band called Trouble Boys at Jamie's Elsewhere Lounge.
 After the show, she struck up a conversation with their guitarist, Don Hedeker.
 They hit it off and she invited Hedeker to come to a reading she was giving a few weeks later.
 Soon, Hedeker was smitten, their romance flourished, and they moved in together later that summer.
 On Halloween of 1981 they were married, with Mesmer as Tomkiw's maid of honor.

-While still self-publishing, Tomkiw was also diligently and widely submitting her work.
+While still self-publishing, Tomkiw was also submitting her work.
 It began to be published regularly, by small regional and literary presses like Another Chicago Magazine, Thunder Egg, Hair Trigger, Wormwood Review, and Permafrost.
 And by the end of the year she had gathered her latest suite of poems into her first perfect-bound collection, entitled Popgun Sonatas.

-Meanwhile, one of her farflung submissions made a powerful impression on a young, precocious UK poet named Martin Stannard, who in 1978 had begun publishing a small occasional review called joe soap's canoe.
-In Tomkiw and her associated scene Stannard had found like-minded comrades and Tomkiw would remain entwined with joe soap's canoe for the next twelve years.
+One of her distant contributions left a great impact on the British poet Martin Stannard, who, since 1978, had started publishing an occasional review named Joe Soap’s Canoe.
+For Martin Stannard, Tomkiw became a kindred spirit and was associated with him via his Joe Soap’s Canoe for the next twelve years.